-The road goes by a cattle farm and the animals were very curious to see us, as probably they don’t see many people walking through that road.
+The road passes by a cattle farm and the animals were very curious to see us, as probably they don’t see many people walking on that road.

 We got to Alma Vii somewhere in the afternoon and took the time to walk around the village and to relax in the garden of our guesthouse (booked via Experience Transylvania).

-As it was the weekend and there was a weeding in the village we were hosted in the guesthouse behind the old school.
-We bought some beers from the shop next door and enjoyed a relaxed dinner on the stairs of school.
-We were lucky enough to catch beautiful show, that is more and more rare these days, the returning of the village’s cattle herd.
+As it was the weekend and there was a wedding in the village, we were hosted in the guesthouse behind the old school.
+We bought some beers from the shop next door and enjoyed a relaxed dinner on the stairs of the school.
+We were lucky enough to catch a beautiful show, that is more and more rare these days, the returning of the village’s cattle herd.

 The view from our room, offered us a new side of the fortified church.

 Alma Vii is located at the end of a country road, nestled between forest-strewn hills.
 The scenery – together with the fortified church and the rustic houses – form a truly picturesque view.
 Since 2009 Alma Vii has been part of the MET “Whole Village Project.”
-This project has restored old building fronts, repaired ancient wooden bridges, and paved the public roads with river rock.
+This project has been restoring old building fronts, repairing ancient wooden bridges, and paving the public roads with river rock.

 Alma Vii came into being in the year 1289; it was a free village under the Hungarian Crown.
 Two centuries later, a church was built, overseeing and protecting the entire village.
 This building was replaced in the 16th century with a more solid fortified church.
 In the 19th century, sections of the church were remodeled in the late Gothic style.
 The altar (built in 1852) has four Corinthian columns, plus an architrave topped with a statue of Christ.
 The lovely Baroque-style organ was installed in 1721.